-This online resource contains over 850 artifacts from the Health Sciences Library that relate to the history of medicine and the UVA health system.
+This online resource contains over 1000 artifacts from the Health Sciences Library that relate to the history of medicine and the UVA Health System.

 The digital collection is made available to researchers through the University of Virginia Library’s online catalog, Virgo.
 Researchers can employ facets in Virgo to search just the artifact collection or they can discover individual items in the collection using subject or keyword searches of the entire library catalog.
 Users can also download images of the artifacts directly from Virgo for republication and personal use.